 Pursuant to North Carolina General Statutes, the State Treasurer is the custodian and administrator of the retirement systems.
-The State Treasurer maintains various investment portfolios in its Investment Pool.
+The State Treasurer maintains various investment portfolios in its External Investment Pool.
 The pension trust funds are the primary participants in the Long-term Investment portfolio and the sole participants in the External Fixed Income Investment, Equity Investment, Real Estate Investment, Alternative Investment, Credit Investment, and Inflation Protection Investment portfolios.
+The investment balance of each pension trust fund represents its share of the fair market value of the net position of the various portfolios within the pool.
+The Fixed Income Asset Class includes the Long-term Investment and External Fixed Income Investment portfolios.
+The Global Equity Asset Class includes the Equity Investment portfolio.
+The investment balance of each pension trust fund represents balance of each pension trust fund represents balance of each pension trust fund represents portfolios.
+The Global Equity Asset Class includes the Equity Investment portfolio.
+The investment balance of each pension trust fund represents balance of each pension trust fund represents its share of the fair market value of the net position of the various portfolio.
 The investment balance of each pension trust fund represents its share of the fair market value of the net position of the various portfolio.
-The investment portfolios.
-The Global Equity Asset Class includes the Equity Investment portfolio.
-The investment balance of each pension trust fund represents its share of the fair market value of the sole to the fair market value of the net position of the various portfolio.
-The investment portfolios.